chinenual/go-scala/README.md

 A pure Go library to parse Scala SCL and KBM files to support microtunings

 A reimplementation, in Go, of the Surge team's C++ [tuning-library](https://surge-synth-team.org/tuning-library/).
+This is mostly a copy of that library, but with some name changes and refactoring to make the library idiomatic Go.
 ## Usage

 ```shell